Brittany-Reid/nlp2testablecode/README.md

 ## How to use the plugin:

-There are many ways to activate and use the plugin.
-Firstly, ensure that you are connected to the internet as this is needed to get Stack Overflow data.
-To find a code snippet for a task you want to achieve, you can conduct natural language queries (note that the default language is Java for searching, however you can specifcy a different language by putting "in language" at the end of your query, e.g. "sort an array in python").
+When you first open the editor, you will need to invoke the plug-in before setup can begin.
+You can do this by pressing ctrl+space.
+Loading will be visible in the eclipse progress window.

+### Search for Code Snippets usig Natural Language Tasks
 Queries can be invoked in three ways:
  1. Write your query on a line (e.g. sort an array) and press the Stack Overflow button on the toolbar (or pressing ctrl+6 as a hotkey).
  2. Construct a natural language query of characters and spaces with a question mark at the end (e.g. sort an array?).
- 3. Pressing the keys you binded for the content assist during the setup to open the content assist and select one of the recommended tasks from the list.
-The results can be filtered by typing and similar tasks will be listed.
-If you chose not to set up a binding, you can cycle through content assist suppliers until you get to nlp2code.contentassist by pressing ctrl+space.
+ 3. Press ctrl+6 to open the nlp2code content assist.
+You can also cycle through content assist suppliers until you get to nlp2code.contentassist by pressing ctrl+space.

-Once a query is invoked, the plugin will take a few seconds to collect and rank code snippets by relevance to your query.
-Once it is finished, the top result will be pasted into your document.
+Once a query is invoked, the plugin will take some time to process, evaluate and correct code snippets related to your query.
+During this process, the progress window will show progress.
+As soon as a compiling snippet is found, it will be inserted.

 If you find that the first result isn't helpful, you can cycle through all of the retrieved code snippets by pressing ctrl+` (ctrl + tilde/backtick key), or by pressing the stack overflow button with the blue arrow on the toolbar.
-Once you edit the document after a snippet has been pasted, you will be prompted for feedback on whether the query was successful or not.

 tl;dr:
 Conduct a query by: